threefoldtech/info_grid/src/faq/faq.md

 ### Do I need the Zero-OS bootstrap image drive (USB or CD-DVD) when I reboot, or can I boot Zero-OS from the 3node main hard drive?

+It is advised to keep the bootstrap image plugged in your 3node.
+Once your node has been booted with Zero-OS via the USB key, you can remove the USB key, but if something happens and the node needs to reconnect with the network, it won’t be able to do so.
+We advise people to let the USB key always in so the node can reconnect with the network if needed.

 You need the bootstrap image device plugged in every time you reboot a 3node and it's a good practice to keep it plugged in all the time.
 The technical explanation is: (1) at first boot, it creates a minimum requirement on SSD which is used as cache (2) each time the system restarts it reuses this SSD piece but Zero-OS bootstrap is also needed to download the last image.
 Indeed, image is not stored on the machine and also no boot loader is installed.
-For more information, have a look [here](https://forum.threefold.io/t/booting-zero-os-should-we-leave-the-usb-key-in/1738).

 ***